Directed by Joseph L. Mankiewicz

 That's reasonably streamlined for a 251 minute film.
 And the script does streamline a great deal, believe it or not.
 What I hope I managed to do with that summary, though, is to have it double as an explication of the thing that I think makes Cleopatra work so well: its Cleopatra.
 There's much to be awed by in Cleopatra, and Taylor's a big part of that: as much as anything else, aesthetically and indeed narratively, it's a movie about how Elizabeth Taylor has very beautiful eyes, frequently accentuated by some wondrously garish "Egyptian showgirl" makeup, and also has extremely large breasts, which are even more frequently accentuated by Irene Sharaff's costumes and lack of costumes (Sharaff, Vittorio Nino Novarese, and Renie Conley jointly won the Oscar, and while they all deserved that recognition, you can see why Sharaff's record-setting 65 costumes just for Taylor get the discussion), and those eyes and breasts are pretty much straight-up major compositional elements, often in tension with each other in the sense you're not sure which you're supposed to stare at.
 (She is attired conservatively only in one single outfit that I recall, cosplaying an unusually vibrantly-hued "Roman matron" during her stay there, which is ironically her most perverse costume.)
 But while I'm sure this is all very interesting to you in terms of "what gives me boners," Taylor's actual performance, perhaps above everything else here, is also something to be admired.

 I've not seen enough Taylors to make ironclad claims about it, but it could be her best performance; it is, in any event, a marked outlier in my sampling of her post-MGM career, which seems to have been a lurch from one launchpad for shrill histrionics to another, itself a legacy of Mankiewicz and Suddenly, Last Summer, and (I would hope) peaking alongside Burton in Who's Afraid of Virginia Woolf?
-Whatever else this is, it's restrained, which is a strange way to describe a performance that is one half declamation about her lovers fulfilling the dreams of her ancestor Alexander and the other half being splayed out like a centerfold, but it is, and magnetically ambiguous in every respect.
+Whatever else this is, it's restrained, which is a strange way to describe a performance that is one half declamation about her lovers fulfilling the dreams of Alexander and the other half being splayed out like a centerfold, but it is, and magnetically ambiguous in every respect.
 I've said that it's the mystery of Cleopatra's relationship with Antony that plays; so it might be better off without an hour of scenes that might clarify it.
 In a movie that's virtually nothing but sex and politics for 251 straight minutes, Taylor carries you across the length and breadth of it, never entirely permitting you to know for sure which is which—which is the cynical manipulations of a queen who understands that the survival of her kingdom depends on bedding the right Roman, and which is the real feelings of a real woman capable of real love and real hurt—and it's always possible it's always both.
 But I could just be foolish, in that Antonian way.

 Mankiewicz encourages that ambiguity—for one example but only one of many, when Caesar's killed, she doesn't cry out "Gaius!" (or "Caesar!", since for reasons that may well be based in accurate ancient sociology, she never once refers to the people putting cum inside her but by their cognomen and nomen, respectively).
 Instead, she cries out "My son!"
 Which is a fully appropriate reaction, but also ever-so-slightly indifferent to the loss of her Egyptian-law husband.
 Or maybe the prime example is her behavior at Actium, her retreat both the cold calculation of a queen who believes she's lost her puppet and the action of a despondent lover.
 In the extremes of the finale, it's still not quite clear if it's love, or just one more rational decision, that if you're doomed anyway, better it's with someone who left a whole navy to sink because you were more important.
 (It can, I'm sure, also be fun to notice how weirdly predictive this whole ancient drama is of Taylor and Burton personally.)